smitoi/roomatey/README.md

 - [x] As a guest I want to register.
 - [x] As a user I want to login.
-- [ ] As a user I want to create a group.
+- [x] As a user I want to create a group.
+- [x] As a user I want to invite a guest to join a group I belong to.
-- [ ] As a user I want to invite more users to a group I belong to.
+- [x] As a user I want to invite more users to a group I belong to.
 - [ ] ~~As a guest I want to accept the invite by registering.~~
-- [ ] As a user I want to accept an invite.
+- [ ] ~~As a user I want to accept an invitation.~~
 - [ ] As a user I want to post a note to a group I belong to.
 - [ ] As a user I want to post a task to a group I belong to.
 - [ ] As a user I want to mark a task as complete.